je-l/multi-pack/README.md

 `git clone`

 ### Usage
-* cd to project root
+* Cd to project root

 * E.g. `python3 compress.py --lzw FILE`

-Original file is preserved.
-Compressed file is `output.lzw` and uncompressed file is `output`
+* Lzw compressed files have `.lzw` suffix and bwt compressed files have `.bwt` suffix

+* To uncompress files, the selected technique must match with the suffix

 ### Running tests